PLUTO-SCY/SciNet/readme.md

-# RARE: A Relation-Aware REtrieval Benchmark for Scientific Literature
+# SciNetBench: A Relation-Aware Benchmark for Scientific Literature Retrieval Agents

-This repository contains the official implementation and dataset for **RARE** (Relation-Aware REtrieval Benchmark), the first benchmark designed to systematically evaluate the relational understanding of literature retrieval systems in the scientific domain.
+This repository contains the official implementation and dataset for **SciNetBench** (A Relation-Aware Benchmark for Scientific Literature Retrieval Agents), the first benchmark designed to systematically evaluate the relational understanding of literature retrieval systems in the scientific domain.

 ---